 Louis-François Cartier could have only dreamed of the incredible influence his eponymous brand, Cartier, would bestow upon jewelry design craftsmanship and society as a whole when he opened shop in 1847 in Paris.
 The founder lived by the motto, “Never imitate, always innovate,” which attracted high-end clientele from its inception.
 Cartier’s early use of platinum paired with diamonds made his jewelry designs quite desirable.
 His initial success, however, came from the quality and character of his watches.
 Some of the famous clientele of the luxury brand include Prince Edward VIII and Wallis Simpson.
 They were one of the first couples to popularize celebrity eternity rings, and theirs were from Cartier.
 Another royal couple that was a client of Cartier included Prince Rainier III and Grace Kelly.
 The prince gave Grace Kelly a 64-carat diamond necklace on their wedding day.

 Synonymous with Luxury

 Dating back to 1858, this Parisian jeweler is known for daring and unusual designs that awarded him a great deal of recognition and reward.
-Boucheron was the first jeweler to open a shop on the elegant Place Vendôme and the first to merge bronze, ivory and gold.
-Inspired by his family of drapers, founder Frédéric Boucheron incorporated fluidity into his jewelry style that was very unlike his colleagues.
+Boucheron was the first jeweler to open a shop on the elegant Place Vendôme and the first to merge bronze, ivory, and gold.
+Inspired by his family of drapers, founder Frédéric Boucheron incorporated fluidity into his jewelry style that was unlike his colleagues.
 Boucheron was also known for his unparalleled skill of engraving diamonds, a practice that is still uncommon today.